Flight from Kuala Lumpur to Langkawi

 Rent a Car or Scooter and Explore the Island

-It’s worth noting that rental agencies are very strict about driving license categories.
-We initially planned to rent a scooter, but because we didn’t have an A-class license, and there were no mopeds available, the agency wouldn’t rent us a larger scooter, so we opted for a car instead.
-In many other Southeast Asian countries, rental agencies are not as strict about licenses, but here the police had apparently reprimanded the rental agency for renting out scooters without the appropriate licenses.
+Itโs worth noting that rental companies are very strict about driverโs license requirements.
+We initially planned to rent a scooter, but since we didnโt have an A-class license and there were no mopeds (50cc) available, the rental company wouldnโt rent us a larger scooter.
+As a result, we opted for a car instead, which turned out to be a very comfortable way to travel under the blazing sun, thanks to the air conditioning.

-Traffic on the island is calm, so even though Malaysia drives on the left side of the road, you should manage fine even if it’s your first time driving on the “wrong” side.
-We had limited experience with left-side driving, but everything went smoothly without any problems.
+Traffic on the island is calm, so even though Malaysia has left-hand traffic, youโll likely manage just fine, even if itโs your first time driving on the “wrong” side of the road.
+Our experience with left-hand traffic was quite limited, but everything went smoothly without any issues.

-We had the car for three days and enjoyed being able to see other parts of the island, which is highly recommended.
+We had the car for three days, and it was fantastic to explore other parts of the island, which we highly recommend doing.

 Related posts: